tomascarvalho/python-flask-workshop/instructions.md

 By using *Indentation*.

 Although Indentation should be used in all languages, in order to improve readability, in Python it is obligatory.
-Typically four spaces are used to indent code in Python.
-Another amount can be use (such as 2 spaces), but that amount must be consistent throughout the program.
+Four spaces should be used to indent code in Python.
+(Docs: https://docs.python.org/3/tutorial/controlflow.html#intermezzo-coding-style)

 #### 2.2.2 - Cycles
 Docs: https://docs.python.org/3/tutorial/controlflow.html#for-statements